 The PPGs consider how services can be improved in their surgeries and liaise with the local community, sharing important health messages.

 Some of them hold events and meetings for patients.
 Please contact your own surgery for more details.

-* We hold a regular meeting for the Chairs of Kent and Medway PPGs for them to hear direct from the CCG about developments which will affect patients at their surgeries and take that back to their groups.
-They are also able to provide the CCG with feedback at these meetings.
+We hold a regular meeting for the Chairs of Kent and Medway PPGs for them to provide feedback and hear direct from us about developments which will affect patients at their surgeries and take that back to their groups.

 Task and finish groups allow people to directly engage on topics of particular interest to them, but do not commit people to a long-term involvement.

 They give the NHS access to a targeted audience of people with direct experience of the service they are working on.

 Task and finish groups normally consist of 10-12 people who are engaged through a range of tools from focus groups, surveys and workshops and play a key role in reviewing and shaping proposals for service changes and shaping plans for engagement/consultation activity with a wider audience where necessary.

 Task and finish groups have regular and in-depth involvement in a project from its early conception through design, decision making and implementation.

 If you are interested in registering your interest in a task and finish group on any of our services, please get in touch with the Engagement Team.